iCharlesHu/swift-experimental-subprocess/README.md

         _ body: (sending @escaping (Subprocess) async throws -> R) ) async throws -> ExecutionResult<R> where S.Element == UInt8

+    /// Run a executable with given parameters and a custom closure
+    /// to manage the running subprocess' lifetime and write to its
+    /// standard input via `StandardInputWriter`
+    /// - Parameters:
+    ///   - executable: The executable to run.
+    ///   - arguments: The arguments to pass to the executable.
+    ///   - environment: The environment in which to run the executable.
+    ///   - workingDirectory: The working directory in which to run the executable.
+    ///   - platformOptions: The platform specific options to use
+    ///     when running the executable.
+    ///   - output: The method to use for redirecting the standard output.
+    ///   - error: The method to use for redirecting the standard error.
+    ///   - body: The custom execution body to manually control the running process
-    public static func run<R>(
+    /// - Returns the custom result type returned by the closure public static func run<R>(
         _ executable: Executable,
         arguments: Arguments = [],